kevinfarrugia/csv_to_sheets/README.md

 ![Screenshot of Google Cloud Platform with Google Sheets API configuration](./google_cloud_platform.png)

+#### I am receiving a HttpError 429

+This means that you are exceeding the 'Write requests per minute per user'.
+You can divide your CSV files into sub-folders and upload them in smaller batches.

 #### No such file or directory: 'credentials.json'

 Please confirm that you have a `credentials.json` file in the root directory of the script.
 To generate a `credentials.json` file, please look at the steps described earlier.